respiratory-immunology-lab/metabolome-lipidome-MSDIAL/downstream_processing/README.md

 <img src="https://github.com/respiratory-immunology-lab/metabolome-lipidome-MSDIAL/blob/main/downstream_processing/assets/stool_metab_age_heatmap.png">

+_Metabolite names are printed as the row names, but have been omitted in this documentation._

 ##### Example with a categorical test variable

 For the second example, the approach is essentially identical.
 This time we have a categorical test variable, and it is nice to choose some colours that will stay consistent and match the colour scheme we have been using previously (notably for the `metab_limma_plot_all_categorical()` function).